HaroonParvez/Quantium-Data-Analytics-Internship/README.md

 # Quantium-Data-Analytics-Virtual-Internship
 Data analysis project for the Quantium Virtual Internship on Forage.

 Welcome to my internship project repository!
-This repository contains all the work completed during my internship at [Company/Client Name].
+This repository contains all the work completed during my remote internship at Quantium as a data analyst.
 The main focus was to analyze retail store sales data and provide actionable insights through data analytics and visualization.

 ---